iviviano/Algorithms/Grading/HW2.md

 TOTAL:              /100
 ```

-There were no tests in your tests.rkt file.
-If this a
+You lost 5 points on every problem because there were no tests in your tests.rkt file.
+If this is a github issue, please reach out to Molly.

 Jkutchey